equalframework/equal-doc/docs/usage/views.md

 A **Widget** is responsible for displaying the value of an object's field (in 'view' or 'edit' mode).
 It synchronizes its value with the Model to which it is associated via the Layout and the View that is using it.

-!!! note "About widget property"
-    The <em>widget</em> property has various field options:
-    * ```view```: to indicate which view template to use with the widget.
-    * ```header```: (boolean) to emphasise the widget.
-When set to true, the field is considered as header and is shown with a bigger font-size.
-    * ```readonly```: (boolean).
-When set to true, the field is displayed as read-only (can't be changed).
-    For one2many and many2many field, it is also possible:
-    * to specify the order and limit the loaded lines shown in auto-complete
-    * to force using a specific widget